| Technical Information (MGB 9)

 fine line contact with the cylinder wall promotes rapid piston ring

+seating.
 Intermediate compression ring should be a

 reverse torsional taper face ring.
 This ring must seal compression and